 Proposed:

-Termination: At a General Meeting of the Club the Members may terminate membership of any Member if the Club Committee or the Club Judicial Committee makes a recommendation to do so provided that a motion to that effect is notified in accordance with this Constitution.
-The motion for termination of membership must be adopted by a Special Resolution and shall not be voted on until the Member concerned has been given an opportunity to be heard at the General Meeting.
+Termination: The Club Committee may vote to terminate membership of any Member.
+The motion for termination of membership must not be voted on until the Member concerned has been given an opportunity to be heard.

 Discipline: If the Club Committee considers that any Member has or may have: